Liverpool Town Hall is the base for the city’s Lord Mayor and all civic matters.

-Built in 1749 and designed by John Wood, the Grade 1 listed Town Hall is recognised as one of the finest surviving town halls of the 18th Century – it is a masterful example of Georgian architecture.
+Built in 1749 and designed by John Wood, the Grade I listed Town Hall is recognised as one of the finest surviving town halls of the 18th Century, and is a masterful example of Georgian architecture.

 Fortunes were made by Liverpool shipping merchants relating to the slave trade, evident in the decorative frieze, but Liverpool and the Town Hall found greater prosperity as a port in the years following its abolition.